RagnarB83/ash-documentation/docs/_build/html/_sources/basics.rst.txt

 The global settings are stored in your *yggdrasill-dir/settings_yggdrasill.py* and can be modified.

-From then on you have the freedom of writing a Python script in any way you prefer but taking the advantage of Yggdrasill functionality.
+From then on you have the freedom of writing a Python script in whatever way you prefer but taking the advantage of Yggdrasill functionality.
 Typically you would first create one (or more) molecule fragments, then define a theory object and then call a specific job-module (an optimizer, numerical-frequencies, MD).
 See  :doc:`coordinate-input` for various ways of dealing with coordinates and fragments.